paulbr0wn/Zambia_example/README.md

 # Zambia_example
-Using LDS-CX on a Zambia example in INLA
+Using LDS-CX on the Zambia example in INLA with 5 hyperparameters.